ForgeRock/openam-authentication/README.md

 <dd>Logging-out from OpenAM is optional.
 It is configurable by the administrator.
 <dt>
 Why did you write this plug-in?
-<dd>We have implemented this plugin keeping in mind that the latest plugins are obosolete and were written for OpenSSO.
+<dd>We have implemented this plugin keeping in mind that the latest plugins are obsolete and were written for OpenSSO.
 They have not evolved, hence have become obsolete or unusable with the newest version of Wordpress.
 Also this plugin takes advantage of the REST interface in OpenAM and makes it lightweight.
 </dl>
 <br>
 <b>Screenshots</b>